-We are the only company worldwide to develop an implantable neural stimulation system to restore the ability of walking.
+We are the only company worldwide to develop an implantable neural stimulation system to restore the ability to walk.

-At GTX, our team of over 50 people work closely with our academic founders, along with 40 researchers and clinicians, based in both EPFL, and University Hospital Lausanne (CHUV).
+At GTX, our team of over 50 people work closely with our academic founders, along with 40 researchers and clinicians, based in both EPFL, and the University Hospital in Lausanne (CHUV).

-EPFL and Courtine’s lab plan to start a new study in the second half of 2019, after the success of the previous study as published in Nature and Nature Neuroscience and to which GTX is associated.
-Our initial focus is on individuals with paraplegia with an incomplete SCI due to a lesion in the cervical or thoracic segments of the spinal cord – but we intend in the future to explore helping persons with more severe lesions, and other neurological disorders.
+EPFL and Courtine’s lab plan to start a new study in the second half of 2020, after the success of the previous study as published in Nature and Nature Neuroscience and to which GTX is associated.
+Our initial focus is on individuals with paraplegia with an incomplete SCI due to a lesion in the cervical or thoracic segments of the spinal cord.
+However, we intend in the future to explore helping people with more severe lesions, and other neurological disorders.

 Besides our report to the research, we also need to provide a device to administer the stimulation.
-In tandem with Grégoire Courtine’s research, we are currently developing the Go-2 Targeted Epidural Spinal Stimulation (TESS) system to eventually provide hospitals and patients with the focused technology to aid rehabilitation and improve lives.
-GTX medical are aiming to gain CE certification and FDA approval in the future.
+In tandem with Grégoire Courtine’s research, we are currently developing the Go-2 Targeted Epidural Spinal Stimulation (TESS) system to eventually provide hospitals and people with paraplegia with the focused technology to aid rehabilitation and improve lives.
+GTX medical is aiming to gain CE certification and FDA approval in the future.

 Who We Are